-PRI NCIPLE E Developing the entity's capacity, including the capability of its leadership and the individuals within it Local government needs appropriate structures and leadership, as well as people with the right skills, appropriate qualifications and mind-set, to operate efficiently and effectively and achieve their intended outcomes within the specified periods.
-A local government organisation must ensure that it has both the capacity to fulfil its own mandate and to make certain that there are policies in place to guarantee that its management has the operational capacity for the organisation as a whole.
-Because both individuals and the environment in which an authority operates will change over time, there will be a continuous need to develop its capacity as well as the skills and experience of the leadership of individual staff members.
-Leadership in local government entities is strengthened by the participation of people with many different types of backgrounds, reflecting the structure and diversity of communities.
-Sub-F Principle aviours and actions that onstrate good governance in tice.
-Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 1 Developing tl capacity he entity's 1.1 Reviewing operations, performance and use of assets on a regular basis to ensure their continuing effectiveness.
-Regular reviews of activities, outputs and planned outcomes Quarterly review meetings between Bridge Manager and Engineer to the Board to monitor and manage resources to ensure compliance with TRBJB Asset Management Plan and national and published structural inspection requirements.
-3 Operations could be improved by reviewing staffing structure and shift patterns for welfare of staff and subsequently users 1.2 Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how the authority's resources are allocated so that outcomes are achieved effectively and efficiently. • Utilisation of research and benchmarking exercises The Board's Financial Regulations require that all contracts entered into shall, where practicable, comply with the organisation's Tendering Procedures.
+PRIN NCIPLE E Developing the en itity's cap pacity, including the capability of it ts leadership and the individuals within it Local government needs appropriate structures and leadership, as well as people with the right skills, appropriate qualifications and mind-see operate efficiently and effectively and achieve their intended outcomes within the specified periods.
+A local government organisation must entend that it has both the capacity to fulfil its own mandate and to make certain that there are policies in place to guarantee that its management the operational capacity for the organisation as a whole.
+Because both individuals and the environment in which an authority operates change over time, there will be a continuous need to develop its capacity as well as the skills and experience of the leadership of individuals members.
+Leadership in local government entities is strengthened by the participation of people with many different types of backgrour reflecting the structure and diversity of communities.
+Sub- Principle dem aviours and actions that constrate good governance in ctice.
+Examples of systems, processes, documentation and other evidence demonstrating compliance Evaluation Level (1 - 4) Areas Requiring Improvement 1 1 Developing capacity g the entity's 1.1 Reviewing operations, performance and use of assets on a regular basis to ensure their continuing effectiveness. • Regular reviews of activities, outputs and planned outcomes Quarterly review meetings between Bridge Manager and Engineer to the Board to monitor and manage resources to ensure compliance with TRBJB Asset Management Plan and national and published structural inspection requirements.
+3 Operations could be improved by reviewing staffing structure and shift patterns for welfare of staff and subsequently users 1.2 Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how the authority's resources are allocated so that outcomes are achieved effectively and efficiently.
+Utilisation of research and benchmarking exercises The Board's Financial Regulations require that all contracts entered into shall, where practicable, comply with the organisation's Tendering Procedures.
 These state 'the underlying spirit of the procedures is to provide openness, accountability and Best Value in the Board's procurement of goods, services and works.
 4 1.3 Recognising the benefits of partnerships and collaborative working where added value can be achieved.
 Effective operation of partnerships which deliver agreed outcomes Service Level Agreements with Dundee City 4

-Council for services provision, and annual review meeting to assess success needs for both parties.
-1.4 Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources.
+Council for services provision, and annual review meeting to assess success needs for both parties. .4 Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources.
 Organisational development plan 4